wp-plugins/design-approval-system/readme.txt

 **NOW LAUNCHED**  Don't want to set it all up or worry about plugin conflicts on your personal website?
 Let us do all the work!
 Get an account on [wpdas.com](http://www.wpdas.com).

-Here is a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
+Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]

 View a full tutorial about our [Design Approval System plugin and Client Changes Extension](http://youtu.be/pYdF2OJCOv4):
 [youtube http://www.youtube.com/watch?v=pYdF2OJCOv4]

-Here is what you, the clients, and the plugin can do:
+Here's what you, the clients, and the plugin can do:

 = YOU (THE DESIGNER) CAN… =
   * With the click of a button you can send the design’s review link to a client for approval.
 (An automatic confirmation email will be sent to both parties.)